-GRE scores need to be taken within five year and should be available before the application deadline.
-GRE scores are required and cannot be waived.
+GRE scores need to be taken within five years and cannot be waived.

 Test of English as a Foreign Language (TOEFL) scores from applicants whose native language is not English or who have not completed their high school and college education in the U.S. (Refer to the Duke University School of Nursing Application Admissions Procedures: Additional Requirements for International Applicants)

 - ACLS (Advanced Cardiac Life Support)

 - PALS (Pediatric Advanced Life Support)

 - CCRN (Critical Care Registered Nurse) is not required but strongly encouraged

 - Undergraduate statistics course: must include descriptive and inferential stats

 - Proven undergraduate success in all major science classes